Negotiating the Best Hot Shot Rates Per Mile

 of daily loads and one million power units.

-How much do hot shot loads pay per mile?
-It depends.
-Hot shot delivery rates vary by location, freight type, and urgency.
-Here’s a quick guide to hot shot rates.
+Hot shot rates vary significantly based on location, freight type, and urgency.
+Here’s a quick guide to help you set competitive hot shot trucking rates for your business.

 How much do hot shot loads pay per mile?

-Hot shot load rates vary a lot, depending on the driver, the load, the shipper, and the urgency of the cargo.
-A hot shot rate sheet may have lower rates for loads considered “partial,” as well.
+Hot shot load rates vary widely, depending on the driver, the load, the shipper, and the urgency of the cargo.
+A hot shot rate sheet may also have lower rates for freight considered partial loads or any shipment that doesn’t fill an entire trailer or truckload.

-Generally speaking, hot shot hauling rates are around $1.50 per mile.
-Some jobs, typically urgent ones, pay as much as $2 per mile, but they are not common.
-This is balanced by loads with a more typical minimum of $1 to $1.25 per mile.
+Hot shot hauling rates are generally $1.50 per mile.
+While not common, some jobs, especially urgent ones, will pay as much as $2 per mile.
+High rates are balanced with the typical minimum of $1 to $1.25 per mile.

-A good starting point to negotiate rates is around $1.50 unless you know the broker or shipper is willing to pay more or it’s a specialized load.
+A good starting point to negotiate better freight rates is around $1.50 unless you know the broker or shipper is willing to pay more or it’s a specialized load.
 Know ahead of time what you’re ultimately willing to accept for a haul.
-Balancing a few well-paying loads with less profitable routes to cover deadhead time can help your business run a steadier profit.
+Balancing a few well-paying loads with less profitable routes to cover deadhead time can help your business enjoy a steadier profit.

 Questions to ask before setting hot shot rates